alebianco/ANE-Google-Analytics/readme.md

 * totally rewritten native code for Android and iOS
 * upgraded to the new Google tracker (v2.0 beta 3) to support the new "Application" analytics' profile
 * full support to the new Google tracker, including e-commerce, multiple trackers support, custom metrics and dimensions
-* brand new demo project built specifically for mobile devices (in progress)

 **v0.1.23**